The Bronze Horseman (poem): The city of St. Petersburg

 St. Petersburg was built by Peter the Great at the beginning of the 18th century, on the swampy shores and islands of the Neva.
 The difficulties of construction were numerous, but Peter was unperturbed by the expenditure of human life required to fulfil his vision of a city on the coast.
-Of the artisans whom he compelled to come north to lay the foundations of the city, thousands died of hardship and disease; and the city, in its unnatural location, was at the mercy of terrible floods caused by the breaking-up of the ice of the Lake Ladoga just east of it or – as on the occasion described in the poem – by the west wind blowing back the Neva.
-There had been one such devastating flood in 1777 and again in 1824, during Pushkin's time and the flood modeled in the poem, and they continued until the Saint Petersburg Dam was built.
+Of the artisans whom he compelled to come north to lay the foundations of the city, thousands died of hardship and disease; and the city, in its unnatural location, was at the mercy of terrible floods caused by the breaking-up of the ice of Lake Ladoga just to the east – as on the occasion described in the poem – by the west wind blowing back the Neva.
+There had been one such devastating flood in 1777 and again in 1824, during Pushkin's time and the flood modeled in the poem, and they continued until the Saint Petersburg Dam, completed in 2011, was built.

 Themes

 Statue vs. Evgenii

-The conflict between Tsar and citizen, or empire and individual, is a key theme of "The Bronze Horseman".
-Critics differ as to whether Pushkin ultimately sides with Evgenii — the little man — or Peter and historical necessity.
+The conflict between Tsar and subject, or empire and individual, is a key theme of The Bronze Horseman.
+Critics differ as to whether Pushkin ultimately sides with Evgenii—the little man—or Peter and historical necessity.
 The radical 19th-century critic Vissarion Belinsky considered the poem a vindication of Peter's policies, while the writer Dmitri Merezhkovsky thought it a poem of individual protest.

 Another interpretation of the poem suggests that the statue does not actually come to life, but that Evgenii loses his sanity.
-Pushkin makes Evgenii go mad to create “a terrifying dimension to even the most humdrum personality and at the same time show the abyss hidden in the most apparently common-place human soul”.
+Pushkin makes Evgenii go mad to create "a terrifying dimension to even the most humdrum personality and at the same time show the abyss hidden in the most apparently common-place human soul".
 In this regard, Evgenii is seen to become a disinherited man of the time in much the same vein as a traditional epic hero.

 Perhaps Evgenii is not Peter's enemy at all.
-According to Newman, “[Evgenii] is too small for that.”
-Instead, the heroic conflict of the poem is between Peter the Great and the elements while Evgenii is merely its “impotent victim."
+According to Newman, "[Evgenii] is too small for that."
+Instead, the heroic conflict of the poem is between Peter the Great and the elements while Evgenii is merely its "impotent victim."
 As Evgenii becomes more and more distressed at the disappearance of his fiancée, his increasing anxiety is juxtaposed with the indifference of the ferryman who rows him across the river.
 Newman thus calls into question whether or not Evgenii is justified in these feelings and how these feelings reflect his non-threatening position in relation to the statue.